GrantTK13/GrantTK13/README.md

 - 👋 Hi, I’m @GrantTK13
-- 👀 I’m interested in coding, gaming, art, minecraft
+- 👀 I’m interested in coding, gaming, art, animating, and Minecraft
 - 🌱 I’m currently learning how to code better lol
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me idk
+- 📫 How to reach me: discord (@gtk13_)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: this fact is fun